 Symbol Function

-G. Changing list view
+G Changing list view

 G Selecting category

-C.₹ Entering channel directly
+C ₹ Entering channel directly

-2 Time shift
+© Time shift

 Symbol Function

-☆ ☆ Accessing favorites, selecting the My Favorites category
+☆ ☆ Calls up favorite selections; opens the 'My Favorites' category

 삯 Managing favorites

-A Traffic Jump
+Ω Traffic Jump

 Managing subscription

 Clear reception is required for activating and deactivating channels.
 Reception is best when you have an unobstructed view to the sky.
 The channel name is displayed in the status line.